Projeto-Pindorama/mitzune/README.txt

 # What is the main idea?
-I don't know yet, i'll be polishing for sure, but is that you have a prefix (~/mitz) where you can extract/copy another operating system of same architecture root files (which can be saved on an tarball) and then configure it.
+I don't know yet, i'll be polishing for sure, but is that you have a prefix (~/mitzune) where you can extract/copy another operating system of same architecture root files (which can be saved on an tarball) and then configure it.
 After that, in theory, you'd just need to run Mitzune + the operation + the prefix name.

+Example:
+mitzune -n minilinux -R ~/Downloads/minilinux-rootfs-0.4.2a-x86_64.tar.xz -c

+This will create a prefix with the name of "minilinux", using the minilinux-rootfs-0.4.2a-x86_64.tar.xz as the tarball to be extracted.
+You can also create a Shell-style configuration file using the -C option, but i couldn't manage to get this working yet... :^|

 It's basically containers made by someone who doesn't ever used containers before.